The Fallacy of Digital Detox - The Problem with it and Why it doesn't work!

 Remember, everything is about balance so this too must follow that principle.
 Start slow, start small, and give it time.
 In the meantime, find different ways to engage yourself in different things and even on the web.
 But most importantly try to reflect.

-Your certified internet friend.
+Your certified internet friend forever.

 Mind wandering often?
 Otto can help you become mindful and maintain your focus while you work.